FrederikTobner/JANUS/book/src/chapter-01-introduction/how-to-use.md

 **Ask for help.** OSDev forums, Reddit's r/osdev, Discord communities.

 Remember: bugs you fix teach you more than code that works on the first try.

-## A Note on Style

-The code in this book prioritizes **clarity** over cleverness.
-We use explicit variable names, comments explaining "why" not "what", consistent formatting, and assertions.

-Performance matters in OS development, but premature optimization obscures concepts.
-We'll optimize only when needed and explain the trade-offs.

 ---